Click each title to expand section.

 What are the different TV service providers I can use?

 To find out more about the different providers please view our ‘TV Service Providers Explained’ - https://www.getmeviewing.org.uk/help-advice/tv-service-providers-explained.

 What is the difference between CAI and CAI plus?

-What initial checks should I do when contracting a tradesman?
+What initial checks should I do when contracting a CAI member?

-Decide before hand how many and which rooms you want to view or use the services as this will affect the estimates or quotation.
+Decide before hand how many and which rooms you want to view or use the services in, as this will affect the estimates or quotation.
 Make sure you are clear what is simply an 'estimate' and what is a firm 'quotation'.
 An estimate is defined as 'an approximate idea of cost'.
-Various other definitions read along the lines of calculate roughly, submission of approximate price or considered opinion.
-These infer that no contract is being entered into here, but merely an idea is being presented on how much the cost is likely to be.
 Quotations on the other hand are much more commercially based decisions and usually a statement that names the current market price.
-This could even be a simple verbal agreement and would be accepted as a final commitment should it be legally tested.

-Installers using the CAI logo should be CAI members but as with any logo there is always someone who is mis-using it to mislead the public.
-We recommend you check a traders membership on our website using our A-Z installer search or call the CAI office and a helpful adviser will be able to assist.
+Installers using the CAI logo should be CAI members but as with any logo, there is always the potential for someone to misuse it to mislead the public.
+We recommend you check membership on our website using our A-Z installer search or call the CAI office and a helpful adviser will be able to assist.

 Who do I contact if a tradesman is mis-using the CAI or getmeviewing logo?

 If things go wrong who do I contact?